ALLann123/Reverse-Shell/README.md

 Python reverse shell that can be used during a penetration test.

 # Background
-After exploitng a machine the attacker needs a way to get access to the machine even after the vulnerability used bythe attacker is fixed.
+After exploiting a machine the attacker needs a way to get access to the machine even after the vulnerability used bythe attacker is fixed.
 These scenario the attacker uses a reverse connection.
 By default most enterprise firewalls will block outside connection from connecting into the network, hence the attacker will have to get the target to connect to them using a reverse connection.
 The reverse shell above is composed of socket and relies onthe TCP protocol which is connection oriented.
 Socket is an API that allow programs to communicate over a network.
 The reverse shell consists of two parts:

     a)Ability to connect to the attacker machine.